Jump back to chapter selection.

 For simplicity we discuss here a system of independent free quantum particles described by the Hamiltonian

-where we suppress the spin index.
-We turn now to the Heisenberg representation of time dependent operators,
+(using c^ generally here, could be a^ for bosons).
+We turn now to the Heisenberg representation of time-dependent operators,

 Thus, we formulate the equation of motion for this operator,